|Nutrition Facts (per serving)|

 Punch down dough.
 Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
 Shape dough into the loaf.
 Place loaf in greased bread pan.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.

-Bake bread at 350 degrees F for 45 minutes or until the bread sounds hollow when the top is tapped.
+Bake bread at 350 F for 45 minutes or until the bread sounds hollow when the top is tapped.
 Remove bread from pan and let cool on a rack.